Pyramid of Neferirkare: Main pyramid

 The three stages of the pyramid's construction.
-Light grey: original six step core of the planned step pyramid.
-Dark grey: extension project with two extra steps.
-Beige: planned granite casing.

 Internally, the corridor and three layer limestone gable roof of the ante- and burial- chamber are also depicted.

 The outer face of the first step of the pyramid core was formed by a frame made of huge blocks of dark grey limestone up to 5m long and well bound together.
 Similarly, there was an inner frame built of smaller blocks, and making up the walls of the rectangular trench destined for the underground chambers of the tomb.
 Between the two frames pieces of poor-quality limestone had been packed, sometimes "dry" and sometimes stuck together with clay mortar and sand....
 The core was indeed modelled into steps, but these were built in horizontal layers and only the stone blocks making up the outer surface were of high quality and well joined together.
 The inner part of the core was filled up with only partially joined rough stones of varying quality and size.

 To convert the step into a genuine pyramid, the whole structure was extended outwards by about 10 m and raised a further two steps in height.
 This expansion project was completed in rough order with small stone fragments intended to be cased in red granite.
 The premature death of the king halted the project after only the lowest level(s) of the casing had been completed.
 The resultant base of the structure measured 105 m on each side, and, had the project been completed, the pyramid would have reached approximately 72 m in height with an inclination from base to tip of about 54°.
-Despite the incompleteness of the structure, the pyramid – which is of comparable size to Menkaure's pyramid at Giza – dominates its surrounds as a result of the position of its site standing on a hill some 33 m above the Nile delta.
+Despite the incompleteness of the structure, the pyramid – which is of comparable size to Menkaure's pyramid at Giza – dominates its surrounds as a result of the position of its site standing on a hill some 33 m above the Nile Delta.